🐇Happy Bunny day!!!🐇

 🦅 US NEWS

-• Threats to Strait of Hormuz raise risk of global energy shock
+- Strait of Hormuz tensions raise risk of major global oil supply disruption

 https://www.reuters.com/markets/commodities